 Clinical training at Pacifica Graduate Institute is based on understanding of human problems through clinical psychology, informed and elaborated by depth approaches.
 Such a clinical understanding comprises the basis for the recommendation and implementation of effective intervention for the alleviation or resolution of human problems within a climate of absolute respect for the client(s).
-The ethical standards for professional psychologists as developed by the American Psychological Association are incorporated into student training at all levels.
-The clinical training program also aspires to conform to practicum and internship training guidelines established by the Association of State and Provincial Psychology Boards and the American Psychological Association.
-The policies established in this manual are designed to be consistent with those guidelines.
+The ethical standards for professional psychologists as developed by the American Psychological Association (APA) are incorporated into student training at all levels.
+The clinical training program also aspires to conform to practicum and internship training guidelines established by the Association of State and Provincial Psychology Boards (ASPPB) and the American Psychological Association (APA).
+The policies established in this handbook are designed to be consistent with those guidelines.

 Pacifica's clinical training program is intended to facilitate, through supervised direct client contact, the development of competent clinical psychologists who are able to develop basic, effective, culturally competent intervention and assessment services.
 Pacifica requires two levels of clinical training prior to graduation: practicum placement and doctoral internship.
 These two clinical training experiences should total at least 2500 hours.
-Students at Pacifica reside in a variety of states, so Pacifica is committed to addressing the clinical needs of any particular state that accepts licensure applicants from our program.
-For instance, some states may require more hours than California requires or they may have an additional pre-internship phase of training.
+While many students may reside in different states it is the students responsibility to know the clinical needs of their particular state, in regards to licensure requirements.